 - Any supporting materials (e.g., previous speaking engagements, publications)

-Deadline to submit a proposal is April 30, 2025.
+Deadline to submit a workshop proposal is March 1, 2026.

 Selection Process

-We look forward to receiving your proposals and welcoming you as a speaker at A Home for Everyone!
+We look forward to receiving your proposals and welcoming you as a workshop speaker at A Home for Everyone!
 For questions or inquiries, please get in touch with heatherboggs@wphd.org.